Colabor Group (TSE:GCL) Stock Price Down 78.4% – What’s Next?

-Several research analysts have weighed in on the company.
-Raymond James Financial upgraded Colabor Group to a “hold” rating in a research note on Monday, October 20th.
-Desjardins dropped their target price on shares of Colabor Group from C$1.50 to C$0.50 and set a “buy” rating for the company in a research report on Monday, October 20th.
-One research analyst has rated the stock with a Buy rating and one has assigned a Hold rating to the company’s stock.
-According to MarketBeat.com, Colabor Group currently has a consensus rating of “Moderate Buy” and an average target price of C$1.00.
+Several analysts have recently issued reports on the stock.
+Raymond James Financial raised shares of Colabor Group to a “hold” rating in a research report on Monday, October 20th.
+Desjardins cut their target price on shares of Colabor Group from C$1.50 to C$0.50 and set a “buy” rating on the stock in a research note on Monday, October 20th.
+One equities research analyst has rated the stock with a Buy rating and one has issued a Hold rating to the company.
+According to data from MarketBeat, Colabor Group has an average rating of “Moderate Buy” and a consensus target price of C$1.00.

 View Our Latest Analysis on Colabor Group

-Colabor Group (TSE:GCL – Get Free Report) last issued its quarterly earnings data on Friday, October 17th.
-The company reported C($0.73) EPS for the quarter.
-The business had revenue of C$212.47 million during the quarter.
-Colabor Group had a return on equity of 0.83% and a net margin of 0.14%.
-Analysts anticipate that Colabor Group Inc. will post 0.0199693 earnings per share for the current year.
+Colabor Group (TSE:GCL – Get Free Report) last announced its quarterly earnings data on Friday, October 17th.
+The company reported C($0.73) earnings per share (EPS) for the quarter.
+Colabor Group had a net margin of 0.14% and a return on equity of 0.83%.
+The company had revenue of C$212.47 million during the quarter.
+Analysts anticipate that Colabor Group Inc. will post 0.0199693 EPS for the current year.

 Colabor Group Inc is a wholesaler and distributor of food and related products in Canada.
 The company operates in two segments Distribution and Wholesale segment.
 Its Distribution segment operations include the distribution of food products and related products in hotels, restaurants and institutions (HRI) and retail market.